Hierapolis: Hellenistic city

-Hierapolis was founded by the Seleucids in the time of Antiochus I (281 - 261 BC) and received polis status by Eumenes of Pergamon (197-160 BC).
-The city was famous for its high quality woolen fabrics and dye products.
-While the Phrygian inhabitants of the valley were gradually Hellenized, Hierapolis was a Greek foundation from the start.
+Hierapolis was founded by the Seleucids in the time of Antiochus I (281–261 BC) and received polis status by Eumenes of Pergamon (197–160 BC).
+The city was famous for its high quality woollen fabrics and dye products.
+While the Phrygian inhabitants of the valley were gradually Hellenised, Hierapolis was a Greek foundation from the start.

 Antiochus the Great sent 2,000 Jewish families to Lydia and Phrygia from Babylon and Mesopotamia, later joined by more from Judea.
 The Jewish congregation grew in Hierapolis and has been estimated as high as 50,000 in 62 BC.
 The city was expanded with the booty from the 190 BC Battle of Magnesia where Antiochus the Great was defeated by the Roman ally Eumenes II.
 Following the Treaty of Apamea ending the Syrian War, Eumenes annexed much of Asia Minor, including Hierapolis.

 Hierapolis became a healing centre where doctors used the thermal springs as a treatment for their patients.
 The city began minting bronze coins in the 2nd century BC.
 These coins give the name Hieropolis.
 It remains unclear whether this name referred to the original temple (ἱερόν, hieron) or honoured Hiera, the wife of Telephus, son of Heracles and the Mysian princess Auge, the supposed founder of Pergamon's Attalid dynasty.
 This name eventually changed into Hierapolis ("holy city"), according to the Byzantine geographer Stephanus on account of its large number of temples.